Gaza genocide: Egypt

-Egypt has been accused of complicity in genocide for its enforcement of the blockade on Gaza and refusal to open the Rafah Border Crossing.
+Egypt has been accused of complicity in genocide for its enforcement of the blockade on Gaza by refusing to open the Rafah Border Crossing.
+Egypt was also accused of complicity with Israel for its crackdown on the Global March to Gaza.

 In April 2025, Cage and five other African advocacy organisations filed a complaint with the African Commission on Human and Peoples' Rights.
 Egypt is not permitted to turn people away at its borders if doing so would expose them to life-threatening conditions or collective punishment, as this would violate its obligations under the International Covenant on Civil and Political Rights and the Convention Against Torture.
-Egypt was also accused of complicity with Israel for its crackdown on the Global March to Gaza.

-Egypt has said that its closure of the Rafah crossing is done in opposition to Israeli plans to displace Palestinians.
-Egypt rejected an Israeli proposal for Gaza to be returned to Egypt for up to 15 years and formally supported South Africa's genocide case against Israel.
+Egypt has said that it closed the Rafah crossing in opposition to Israeli plans to displace Palestinians.
+It rejected an Israeli proposal that Gaza be returned to Egypt for up to 15 years and formally supported South Africa's genocide case against Israel.